 Whilst most cats are not known for being big fans of water, the Maine Coon cat breed is somewhat unique due to their known love of water!

-Although most Maine Coons are known for liking water, it is not necessarily true that your own Coon will, so tread carefully in this matter!
-This patient docile breed are more likely to be accommodating to bathing, if you introduce this concept whilst the Maine Coon is still a kitten.
+Although most Maine Coons are known for liking water, it is not necessarily true that your own Coon will so tread carefully in this matter!
+This patient docile breed is more likely to be accommodating to bathing if you introduce this concept whilst the Maine Coon is still a kitten.

 How To Bathe A Maine Coon Kitten

 If you are not too sure how to introduce bathing to your Maine Coon kitten, then the most important thing I can tell you is that you should not rush the process.

 - Start by filling your bath with a very small amount of lukewarm water.

 - Place your Maine Coon kitten on the side of the bath